What is Test Case: Examples With Best Practices

 OVERVIEW

-A test case is the set of criteria required to validate a specific feature or functionality.
+A test case is a set of criteria for validating a specific feature or functionality.
 It outlines the processes, test data, prerequisites, and postconditions needed to verify a software application's functionality.

-The main objective of the Software Testing Life Cycle (STLC) is to identify and report any errors or issues in software applications at the earliest.
+The main objective of the Software Testing Life Cycle (STLC) is to identify and report any errors or issues in software applications as soon as possible.
 Among its several phases, test case development is a crucial step.
-It involves writing correct cases to run tests.
+It involves writing the correct cases to run tests.

-In other words, the testing case is a critical component of STLC, which ensures the reliability and functionality of the software application.
-We can define it as the detailed description of required steps and expected results for specific test scenarios.
+In other words, the testing case is a critical component of STLC, ensuring the reliability and functionality of the software application.
+It can be defined as the detailed description of required steps and expected results for specific test scenarios.

-Writing effective test cases helps in ensuring the functionality of software applications.
-It verifies whether the software meets the Software Requirement Specification (SRS).
-However, it is required to understand the function of software applications to be tested to write effective test cases.
+Writing effective test cases helps ensure the functionality of software applications and verifies whether the software meets the Software Requirement Specification (SRS).
+However, understanding the function of the software applications to be tested is necessary to write effective test cases.
 Additionally, you should be able to think critically and creatively to identify errors in software applications.

 What is a Test Case?